Investors

 Over 20 years experience in the telecoms industry at senior management positions, including: 8 years at Mobile Interactive Group (acquired by Velti in 2011) and 2 years at O2.

 Responsible for overseeing the financial management and financial controls in the business, and compliance with AIM and other regulations.
+It addition, Michael is holds board responsibility for product and delivery.

 Qualified chartered accountant with over 13-years experience in senior finance roles for some of Europe’s most successful technology businesses, including Mobile Interactive Group (acquired by Velti in 2011).